 by Samantha F. Eichner and Erin M. Timpe

 Our AssessmentThis review article compiles data from articles, textbooks and studies from the past 40 years to provide a comprehensive look at home ovulation prediction and pregnancy tests.
-Urine luteinizing hormone (LH) tests are found to be more accurate in detecting ovulation when compared to other fertility methods such as following changes in basal body temperature or vaginal or cervical mucus, salivary ferning or calendar calculation.
-Though much of the information on LH tests is general, the Clearplan Easy Ovulation Kit, now Clearblue, is singled out for its high sensitivity to LH in consumer testing.
-Monitors that detect urine LH and estrone-3-glucuronide (E3G), such as the Clearplan Easy Fertility Monitor, now Clearblue, are accurate at detecting not only ovulation but also the fertile window.
-The greatest drawback to the fertility monitor, however, is its high initial cost.
+Urine luteinizing hormone (LH) tests are found to be more accurate in detecting ovulation when compared to other fertility methods.
+Though much of the information about LH tests is general, the Clearplan Easy Ovulation Kit, now Clearblue, is singled out for its high sensitivity to LH in consumer testing.

 Devices for Home Evaluation of Women's Health Concerns: Ovulation Prediction